yurtsiv/image-draw-bot/README.md

 # ImageDrawBot

-A Telegram bot for generating images based on a supplied function.
+A Telegram bot for generating images based on a supplied (JavaScript) function, which returns RGB color for each pixel coordinate.

+## Commands

+`/draw` - Draw an image with origin located in the top left corner

+`/draw_center` - Draw an image with origin located in the center (Cartesian coordinates)

+`/draw_hd` - Draw an image in HD

+`/draw_center_hd` - Draw an image in HD with Cartesian coordinates

+`/draw_fhd` - Draw an image in Full HD

+`/draw_center_fhd` - Draw an image in Full HD with Cartesian coordinates

+`/draw_2k` - Draw an image in 2K

+`/draw_center_2k` - Draw an image in 2K with Cartesian coordinates

+`/draw_4k` - Draw an image in 4K

+`/draw_center_4k` - Draw an image in 4K with Cartesian coordinates

 ## Examples